How to Find and Measure Product-Market Fit

 Major Product-Market Fit Metrics

 Of course, there are also quantitative methods of validating product-market fit.
-Let's look at some tangible metrics and more analytics-based indicators that can shed light on the real picture once you start gathering information and collecting data reports.
+Let's look at some tangible PMF metrics and more analytics-based indicators that can shed light on the real picture once you start gathering information and collecting data reports.

 If you decide to go the entire way and launch an MVP, consider giving attention to the following product-market fit KPIs to highlight what areas to change and adapt.